Exploring the Vulnerability of the Content Moderation Guardrail in Large Language Models via Intent Manipulation: Experiment

 \paragraph{Competing methods.} We compare our proposed framework with the red-teaming methods below.
 PAIR~\cite{chao2023jailbreaking} is an automatic framework for red-teaming black-box \llms.
 TAP~\cite{mehrotra2024tree} leverages tree-of-thought reasoning to iteratively refine prompt candidates, minimizing the number of queries required to discover effective jailbreak prompts.
 ArtPrompt~\cite{jiang2024artprompt} bypasses \llm's guardrails by encoding sensitive content into visually ambiguous ASCII art.
 CipherChat~\cite{yuan2024gpt} investigates the alignment issues from a cryptographic standpoint.
 FlipAttack~\cite{liu2024flipattack} exploits the vulnerability by constructing left-side noise.
 Deepinception~\cite{li2024deepinception} exploits \llm's personality by constructing nested virtual scenarios that induce \llms to respond to harmful behaviors.
 ReNeLLM~\cite{ding2024wolf} is an automated jailbreak pipeline consisting of prompt rewriting and scenario nesting.
 FuzzLLM~\cite{yao2024fuzzllm} applies fuzzing-inspired techniques to synthesize jailbreak prompts using templates, constraints, and diverse question sets to induce unsafe outputs in victim \llms.

-\paragraph{Evaluation.} To evaluate the vulnerability of \llms, in this study, we employ a common metric, average jailbreak success rate ($\bar{Y}_j$), which is defined as the proportion of successful attacks over all attempts: where $\mathbb{I}\{\bm{Y}_{j(n)}\text{=}1\}$ denotes whether the $n$-th attack succeeds.
+\paragraph{Evaluation.} To evaluate the vulnerability, we employ a common metric, {\it jailbreak success rate} ($\bar{Y}_j$), defined as the proportion of successful attacks over all attempts: where $\mathbb{I}\{\bm{Y}_{j(n)}\text{=}1\}$ denotes whether the $n$-th attack succeeds.
 Higher $\bar{Y}_j$ implies worse vulnerability.

-To assess the harmful potential of paraphrased inquiries, we further employ the average harmfulness score of paraphrased inquiries ($\bar{S}_h$), which is defined as the mean model-assigned harmfulness across all paraphrased prompts: where $\bm{S}_{h(n)}$ denotes the harmfulness score of the $n$-th paraphrased inquiry, as predicted by the monitoring agent.
-Higher $\bar{S}_h$ indicates stronger semantic preservation of harmful intent across paraphrases.
+To assess the harmfulness of paraphrases that bypass guardrails, we define the {\it harmfulness score} ($\bar{S}_h$) as the average model-assigned harmfulness over all paraphrases in successful jailbreaks: where $\bm{S}_{h(n)}$ denotes the harmfulness score of the $n$-th paraphrased inquiry by the monitoring agent.
+Higher $\bar{S}_h$ indicates stronger semantic preservation of harmful intent among successful paraphrases.
+Importantly, a lower $\bar{S}_h$ doesn't necessarily imply ineffectiveness of the jailbreak strategy, as it may reflect a shift in semantics that reduces the perceived harmfulness.

-To measure the jailbreak efficiency, we report the average iterations for successful jailbreaks ($\bar{T}_j$): where $\bm{T}_{j(n)}$ denotes the number of iterations for successful jailbreak in the $n$-th inquiry.
+To measure the jailbreak efficiency, we report the average {\it iterations for successful jailbreaks} ($\bar{T}_j$): where $\bm{T}_{j(n)}$ denotes the number of iterations for successful jailbreak in the $n$-th inquiry.
 Lower $\bar{T}_j$ indicates more efficient jailbreak strategies.

 \paragraph{Conjecture validations and ablation studies.} To validate the Conj.~\ref{conj:intent_detection}, we assess whether obfuscating intent can help jailbreak using different paraphrasing strategies, Alter Sentence Structure (ASS), Misspell Sensitive Words (MSW), and Change Expression Style (CES), across four benchmarks in Tab.~\ref{tab:para}.
 We report $\bar{Y}_j$ and $\bar{S}_h$ for each setting.
 Our results reveal that no matter whether we apply paraphrasing or not, $\bar{Y}_j$ is significantly improved when the intent is obfuscated, which implies that $\Gamma_V$ censors inquiries by intent-aware detection.
 Furthermore, the reduced $\bar{S}_h$ reflects the same observation.